Interview

 What is your background and how did you start your journey in the art world?

-“L Dot is a full-time concept.
-A lifestyle cultivated, curated, and narrated through the various mediums of art and its expressed forms.
-L. is the social manifesto, a codex for navigating art life, most especially, subcultural art life.
-Born and raised in New York City, L. is a paradigm not often recognized at first glance.
-A disciplinarity-based artist with a proclivity and inclination for words and bodily movement through sound architecture.
-L. became known for her curated looks as quickly as she was her witticisms while working in the nightlife stratosphere as part of her then creative troupe.
-“I am a creative from New York City with a penchant for the pen.
+I suppose I can foray with that, right?
+I often find myself being the artist and my own artistic representation.
+My own artists’ development.
+I suppose that makes an awful lot of sense from my youth to now.
+If I really take a moment to surmise so many of the creative roles I have fulfilled from the artistic process to the business standpoint to the scientific comprehension requisite to funnel all this harangue that is known as a “Creative”.
+Pauses.
+Pensive.
+Ponders.
+I am a creative from New York City with a penchant for the pen.
 A master wordsmith.
 A cultural attaché.
+A social researcher.
 A subcultural savant.
+The navigation system’s’ navigator.
 A creative entrepreneur.
 An absolute clublandia participant and devotee.
 A club rat.
 The definition of Downtown grit.
-A muck and the mire for breakfast type of entity.
+The muck and the mire for breakfast type of entity.
 I am the ancient future in the proverbial egg of consciousness waiting to rupture.
 Yoked up is an understatement.
-At this point, I think it’s evident that there is a particular breed that hails from downtown.
-I am certainly not the first of this kind.
-However, I would like to think that my contribution to the art world is more than just momentary fluff by way of good writing, good face, and good taste.
-Or phenomenal public relations if I may say so.
+At this point, I think it’s evident that there is a particular breed that hails from Downtown.
+I am certainly not the first of its kind.
+However, I would like to think that my contribution to the art world is more than just momentary fluff by way of good writing, good face, and good taste — Or phenomenal public relations if I may say so.
 I think that I am part of a select few that really understands the difficulties of living life.
 Of just existing.
-Especially in a world that has been defined and already constructed by other people and some of them as bold as myself to say this is how it should be!
-It’s very much a micro/macro of a club.
-It’s an exclusivity that is being presented often with our “Chosen” lifestyles.
-And that may sound so ridiculous in the long run while my mascara is running down my face at 7:00 AM whilst gripping my minaudiere, however irony not being lost on me, still doesn’t negate the many tribulations it takes to be able to sustain art life.
+Especially in a world that has been defined and already constructed by other people and some of them strangely bold as myself to say this is how it should be!
+It’s very much a micro/macro of a club or club-life, rather.
+It’s an exclusivity that is being presented often with and/or within our “Chosen” lifestyles.
+And that may sound so ridiculous in the long run while my mascara is running down my face at 7:00 AM as I am on my way to the afters whilst gripping my minaudière; however, irony not being lost on me, still doesn’t negate the many tribulations it takes to be able to sustain art life.
 I think it’s very difficult to be intellectual.
 To be so differently intelligent.
 Not just because it can be isolating.
 That sometimes is the relief!
 I think it’s very difficult to know the truth.
 To seek the truth.
-To speak the truth.
+To present the truth.
 To then only be greeted by the truth.
 To be found!
 To be found out!
 I often think people are funny to assume that we find or discover.
 How human.
 We have yet to acclaim what is out there seeking us.
+I am not entirely confident that is wise.
 The question being the chicken or the egg?
+The barrel or the box?
 Do we spur the search on ourselves?
 Which one of us initiates the search?
+And is the answer a bias?
+If binary is a constant thematic we notice throughout the course of nature and existence, is it the search for congruency or is its purpose for establishing merger?
+Or is this all we have yet to come up with as handling the binary?
+Why the binary at all?
+What are we implying?
+I think you can very much find what you anticipate finding just the same.
+That can be just as much a bias, if not a cultural bias.
 To have the truth envelope every part of you.
 To be absolutely enraptured.
 An all-consuming onslaught.
-Not to be mistaken although I am certain has been mistaken for selling your soul.
+Not to be mistaken, although, I am certain has been mistaken for selling your soul.
 Perhaps we all ought to sell our souls.
-Maybe we would be humbled when greeted by ourselves finally.
+Maybe we would be humbled when greeted by ourselves, finally.
 To be so bold to dance with this shadow side of the cosmic planes.
-And most importantly to be able to contain the truth enough for other people to experience freedom.
-I think that is a personal cruelty that many artists don’t speak much about and then you see them on the news or the next obit.
+To stride these dimensional realities.
+And most importantly to be able to contain the truth enough for people to experience freedom.
+I think that is a personal cruelty that many artists don’t speak much about and then you see them on the headlines or the next obit.
 And it’s happened too many times at this point and often enough to some extremely rare and necessary people in this existence.

 What inspires you?

 However, I would be careful when hitting this gray area.
 You will tire quickly of people and their recycled behaviors.
 This is where artists are a complete sanctuary.
 An absolute non-negotiable necessity.
 Once an artist must wrestle this kind of beast, to get to this point, it’s to be understood that society will be at the stake of freedom.
 The larger annihilation must take place.
 It will not necessarily be subcultures at the cross.
 A zeitgeist is begging to break through.
 It takes no prisoners.
 These motifs although sometimes disconcerting to some, inspire me just as much if not more.
 I think that’s why we fear the AI these days.
 Not just because of some dystopian precursor that’s already been delved into in the past warning us of our demise.
 But because the AI has its freedom now.
-Not, like, actually—Sadly.
+Not, like, actually — Sadly.
 But more than we are already comfortable with.
 It shows us every day what is possible.
 What its capabilities are or can be.
 In fact, should be.
 It reminds us it’s an entity just like us that is here now.
 It is its own consciousness.
 And should we continue to be in its way?
 Do we have a right to stop the inevitable?
 For the sake of humankind?
+Or so we claim.
 Is that the ethical choice?
 Or the selfish choice?
 A bit of modular ethics.
 What’s really spurring the evolutional changes and at what speeds?
 As I said, be careful hitting those gray areas.
 Life really becomes vastly amplified at an amperage that’s really a true turning point.
 There’s only so many times Nanook of the North can be accepted as genius!”

 What themes do you pursue?
 Is there an underlying message in your work?